The data doesn’t lie – not everyone is a top-value customer, and the highest level of customer loyalty can’t be created with even the best marketing.

 So, what do you do?

 Outsell conducted a study with RXA to discover the nature of top-value customers, their importance to dealers, and how to capitalize on them while keeping them loyal to stores and groups.

-Drawing data from 26 OEM brands, 841 dealerships, and more than 14.5 million consumers, the results conclude that while you cannot create top-value customers from thin air, you can smartly focus resources on better keeping the ones who are worth the most to your dealership.
-Top-value customers do not become low-value customers; and vice versa, low-value customers do not become high-value customers.
-So instead of flooding low-value customers with low-value marketing tactics ($20 oil change coupons) who will never become top-value customers, dealers should focus on tailoring their customer experience and marketing efforts towards their loyal customer segment.
+Drawing data from 26 OEM brands, 841 dealerships, and more than fourteen and a half million consumers, the results conclude that while you cannot create top-value customers from nothing, you can smartly focus resources on better keeping the ones who are worth the most.

 Top-value customers are the ones who engage more, spend more, and who ultimately carry the dealership through the worst of times – if they remain at the same store/group.

 A few highlights from the study found that:

 - Over the next 3 years, 30% of your existing customers will account for 80% of total gross profit

 - Top-value service customers are 6X more likely to repurchase